Health Care Services

 Practitioner and Physician

-The CCHCS Nurse Practitioner and Physician Assistant Residency Program is a full-time, 12-month paid post-
+The CCHCS Nurse Practitioner and Physician Assistant Residency Program is a full-time, 12-month paid post-graduate training program.

 ABOUT THE PROGRAM

-After a successful inaugural year, California Correctional Health Care Services (CCHCS) is excited to continue our NP and PA residency training program.
-This innovative training program is the only NP and PA Residency Program in the nation within a correctional setting.
-CCHCS offers new graduates the opportunity to strengthen clinical and scholarly skills as a primary care provider, caring for patients with complex medical conditions, in a supportive environment as part of a longitudinal team-based practice.
+The Nurse Practitioner (NP) and Physician Assistant (PA) Residency Program here at California Correctional Healthcare Services (CCHCS) is an innovative training program geared towards preparing newly graduated NPs and PAs to work in complex primary care.
+The program is the only NP and PA Residency Program in the nation within a correctional setting, which makes it a unique place to learn and grow as a provider.
+CCHCS offers new graduates the opportunity to strengthen clinical and scholarly skills as a primary care provider and gain exposure to caring for patients with complex medical conditions.

 Residents will embark on a 12-month post-graduate learning experience including:

-- 2000+ hours of mentored Primary Care experience in an outpatient setting.
+- 1600+ hours of mentored Primary Care experience in outpatient, specialty clinic urgent care and inpatient settings.

 - Quality Improvement training and support to complete a QI project during the year.